airyhq/airy/docs/docs/getting-started/components.md

 <ButtonBox
     icon={<SpeechBalloonSVG />}
     iconInvertible={true}
-    title='Connectors for all conversational sources'
+    title='Connectors'
-    description="Connect anything from our free open-source live chat plugin, Facebook Messenger, Google's Business Messages to your Airy Core.
+    description="Connect anything to your Airy Core - from our Open-Source Airy Live Chat Plugin to Facebook Messenger, Instagram, Google's Business Messages, IBM Watson Assistant, and more.
 This is all possible through an ingestion platform that heavily relies on Apache Kafka to process incoming webhook data from different sources.
 We make sense of the data and reshape it into source independent contacts, conversations, and messages." link='/sources/introduction'
-/>
-<ButtonBox
-    icon={<RobotSVG />}
-    iconInvertible={true}
-    title='Conversational AI connectors'
-    description="Level up your channels' communication with Airy Core's conversational AI connectors" link='/conversational-ai-connectors/overview'
 />
 <ButtonBox
     icon={<HighVoltageSVG />}